romanshuvalov/rsgeotools/README.md

 # rsgeotools & rvtgen3d

-OpenStreetMap-based 3D world generator from Generation Streets.
+OpenStreetMap-based 3D world generator.
+Originally it was part of Generation Streets, OSM-based video game.
+Now it is released as a separated command-line tool named **rvtgen3d** and distributed under free license as part of **rsgeotools** toolset.

 ![Screenshot](https://streets.romanshuvalov.com/screenshots/github/rvtgen3d-park1.jpg)